Houston Cement Truck Accident Attorneys

 Sharing the road with a cement truck can be unsettling.
 For some people, it can be dangerous or even deadly.

 An unsafe lane change, equipment malfunction, or roadway hazard could lead to a catastrophic collision that leaves you and your loved ones with life-altering injuries.
 At Arnold & Itkin, we’re here to help if you or someone you love has been injured in a cement truck accident.
-Our Houston injury lawyers fight for clients throughout Texas and across the nation, and we have an impressive track record in handling complex trucking collision claims.
+Our Houston truck accident lawyers fight for clients in Texas and across the nation, and we have an impressive track record in handling complex trucking collision claims.
 Let us fight for the best possible!
 Give us a call at (888) 493-1629 to find out how we can help you.

 What Is a Cement Mixer?